emelle1023/mink/hive_installation_guide.md

 This installation guide aims for MacOS.

 Just trying them all.
 No good.
 This is the conflicts.
+This is all different.